When was the last time you logged into Google Analytics?

 There is always room to improve the experience for people.

 Your website is not like a run of 5000 printed brochures, where you might wait until the next run to make improvements – that could be months away (or even years away in some cases).
-I know of many businesses who invest in a new website, but make few changes until they get a new website.
+I know of many businesses who invest in a new website, but make few changes until they get another new website.
 Wow.

 With a website, you can make changes almost instantly.
 But many business owners leave their websites with little improvement.
 Why is that?